lean-delivery/ansible-role-jenkins/README.md

      default: `2000`
   - `jenkins2_plugins_list` - list of plugins (will be merged with suggested list)
      default: `[]`
+  - `jenkins2_plugins_version` - Enable to specifie version numbers.
+All plugin dependencies must be provided in jenkins2_plugins_dict.
+     default: `false`
+  - `jenkins2_plugins_dict` - dict of plugins used instead of lists if version enabled.
+Quote the version to prevent the value to be interpreted as float.
+Example: `ssh-slaves: '1.30.0'`
+     default: `{}`
+jenkins2_plugins_version: false
 # credentials configuration
   - `jenkins2_credentials_enabled` - to add credentials
      default: `true`